Utah Civil Statute of Limitations Laws

 Tolling of the Statute of Limitations

-The time period to sue can be extended for various reasons, based on the legal concept of “tolling."
+The time period to sue can get extended for various reasons, based on the legal concept of "tolling."
 Generally, being under the age of majority, 18 years old in Utah, or having a mental disability causes the clock to stop.
-If someone suffered from severe mental illness for many years and was harmed during this time, it would be unfair to expect him or her to have the mental capacity to sue.
+If someone suffered from severe mental illness for many years and was harmed during this time, it would be unfair to expect them to have the mental capacity to sue.

-The following chart lists the statute of limitations for various types of civil cases in Utah.
+The following chart lists the statutes of limitations for various civil cases in Utah.

 Utah Code Title 78B: Judicial Code, Chapter 2: Statute of Limitations